MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 ### IP address assignment

-There are two options for assigning IP addresses in an AKA HCI cluster: an automatic DHCP assignment or a static IP address assignment.
+There are two options for assigning IP addresses in an AKA-HCI cluster: an automatic DHCP assignment or a static IP address assignment.
 Each one has it's own set of requirements.

 #### DHCP
 If you are planning to use DHCP for assigning IP address throughout the cluster: